LondonComputadores/python-microservices-fcc-repo/README.md

 ## python-microservices-fcc-repo

-# Python Microservices by freeCodeCamp and Reproduced by Alexandre Paes
+# Python Microservices by freeCodeCamp - Reproduced by Alexandre Paes

 #### Learn About Python Microservices by Building an App Using Django, Flask, and React